GoogleChrome/web.dev/src/site/content/en/fast/debugging-layout-shifts/index.md

 ## Thought Process

-The steps listed below can be used to identify the cause of layout shifts regardless of when or how the layout shift occurs.
+You can use the steps below to identify the cause of layout shifts regardless of when or how the layout shift occurs.
 These steps can be supplemented with running Lighthouse—however, keep in mind that Lighthouse can only identify layout shifts that occurred during the initial page load.
 In